-In the early days of M2M/IoT, you might recalled that one of the earliest examples of M2M is connecting the Coke vending machine.
+In the early days of M2M/IoT, you might be recalled that one of the earliest examples of M2M is connecting the Coke vending machine.
 Later, another popular example is to connect the fridge which tells you when to replenish your Milk and order automatically.
-Nowadays, almost in all (or nearly) IoT conversations, “Smart Parking” application will be the main topic as an example for a smart city application.
+Nowadays, almost in all (or nearly) IoT conversations, the “Smart Parking” application will be the main topic as an example of a smart city application.
 One of the main reason because traffic congestion in cities have reached a state where citizens got so frustrated and tired.
 Productivity can be simply dropped because of the time wasted on the road.
 Carbon monoxide has been the main contributor to air pollution in cities.
 And studies have shown that 30% of the traffic congestion is being caused by drivers trying to find parking spaces.
 If we are able to solve parking, we might be able to solve the traffic congestion and thus reduce the carbon in the environment.

 We have some good experience in developing a smart outdoor parking trial with different kinds of sensors.
 Below are some of the challenges and lessons that we faced during the trial.

-- Culture and Attitude – It’s always a question whether the public is able to accept this new way of parking.
+- Culture and Attitude – It’s always a question of whether the public is able to accept this new way of parking.
 Can we make a parking reservation or mobile payment?
 Are we able to discipline ourselves not to park illegally?

 About the Author